JeffreyZhao/wind/README.md

         if (flag) { ... }
     }

-### Nesting Jscex functions
+### Nested Jscex functions

-If you write nested Jscex functions, the inner function would not be compiled with outside one.
+If you write nested Jscex functions, the inner function can also be compiled with outside one.
 For example:

-    var outsideAsync = eval(Jscex.compile("async", function () {
+    var outerAsync = eval(Jscex.compile("async", function () {

         var innerAsync = eval(Jscex.compile("async", function () {
             // inner implementations